 Important Information for Admitted Students

 Students will be notified of admission decisions via email to their personal email account and to their @MUN email account.
 Acceptance letters are not mailed.
 It is important, therefore, to ensure that we have an accurate email address in the system and that students check it regularly.
 It is also important to set up your @MUN email account.

 Notification of Admission Decisions:

 - Admission decisions for LPN Bridging Option applicants will be emailed by the end of March.

-- Admission decisions for high school applicants will be emailed by the third week of April.
+- Admission decisions for high school applicants will be emailed by late-April.

 - All other admission decisons for the Four-Year Option and for Fast-Track Option applicants will be emailed by the first week of June.

 Once students have been accepted, they MUST send us confirmation if they accept their seat and if they have read, understand and meet the required ARNNL Requisite Skills and Abilities for Entry-Level Registered Nurse Practise.

 For those applicants that have been Wait Listed: The Bachelor of Nursing (Collaborative) Program wait list will exist until mid-September.
 If a seat becomes available for you from the wait list, you will be contacted via email or telephone and asked if you wish to accept the offered seat.
 If you are NOT contacted by the Nursing Consortium Office once mid-September passes, anyone who is remaining on the wait list will be rejected from the Program and will have to re-apply to the Program the following year.

 There are specific Program requirements for students once they are admitted to the Bachelor of Nursing (Collaborative) Program.
 These requirements are not admission requirements and therefore do not have to be completed for admission, however it is strongly advised that they are completed before classes begin in September.
 The Nursing sites, not the Nursing Consortium Office, coordinate these Program requirements.